exzackley/gollumwiki/Low-Frequency-Sensorineural-Hearing-Loss.md

 - [Acoustic Ohm](https://en.wikipedia.org/wiki/Acoustic_ohm)
 - [Frequency spectrum](https://en.wikipedia.org/wiki/Frequency_spectrum#Physical_acoustics_of_music)
 - This guy's [ancient videos](http://vimeo.com/album/1512837/video/18938334) are actually a good intro to some basic acoustics concepts.
+- Roll off: the smooth fall of response to zero at either end of the frequency range of a piece of audio equipment.
+-

 ## Introductory articles/explanations: